thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

   Fun(Box<Self>, Box<Self>),
 }
 ```
 Similar to `Var`, our `TypeVar` is just a number under the hood.
 Our `Type` is a recursive tree, same as `AST`, so we have to box our nodes.
-We'll introduce similar helper methods to alleviate the boxing:
+We introduce similar helper methods to alleviate the boxing:
 ```rs
 impl Type {
   fn fun(